GooKu/JustTest/README.md

 # JustTest
-This is a unity test project
+This is a public unity test project

+#20160111
+First version.
+Increase game object instantiate test with AddComponent